Get Involved ...

 The BCC Governing Body, Brindabella Christian Education Limited (BCEL) have appointed themselves as directors for life, removed all election functionality and confined company membership to directors alone.
 Without a broad and representative company membership, including current parents, they are not accountable to anyone but themselves.
 This is inconsistent with the ACNC Governance Standards and not best practice and leaves your child without a representative voice.
-We say this needs to change.

-For just ten minutes of your time, your email can help make a difference.
+For a few minutes of your time, a personal email can also help make an immediate difference.
 Please write to raise the priority of the BCC community in the eyes of those who have power to bring lasting change.
+They have ears to hear right now.
 Don't wait for other parents to speak out for your child.
-A short email voicing your concerns to these MP's and Ministers, or your local members and thanking them for their attention to these issues at BCC is incredibly powerful for our community.

 ACT Education Minister Yvette Berry - berry@act.gov.au